project64/project64/README.md

-# Project64

-Project64 is a Nintendo 64 emulator for Windows and Android.
+# Project64 - A Nintendo 64 Emulator for Windows

-<sub>(Android app currently unavailable for download as of June 13, 2020.)</sub>

 #### System Requirements